 Row # Control Measure Location Description Critical Milestones Progress During Reporting Period Costs Incurred During Reporting Period 1 Rack 3 Green infrastructure plus optimized conveyance Bidding of Control Measure - June 30, 2018.
 Achievement of Full Operation - November 30, 2020.
 The Court entered the Second Amendment to the Consent Decree December 17, 2019 which replaced the storage basin with Green infrastructure plus optimized conveyance.
-Kelly Conveyance (CSO Rack 3), the upsized underflow, was awarded to a contractor.
-Contractor projected to start January 2020.
-Chittenden Green Project (CSO Rack 3), final landscaping and pavement remains to be completed on this project.
-Duane Green Project (CSO Rack 3) was awarded to a contractor, and is projected to start in January 2020.
-Project costs incurred during the reporting period for all Kelly (CSO Rack 3) projects were approximately \$963,403.02 1.a.
-Rack 3 Develop and implement GI O&M Plans Submit O&M Plan in accordance with Exhibit 7, no later than August 30, 2020 2 Rack 5 and 7 Green Infrastructure and Sewer Separation (Per Exhibit 3) Bidding of Control Measure - October 31, 2015.
+Kelly Conveyance (CSO Rack 3), the upsized underflow, was awarded.
+Contractor began on December 12, 2019.
+Chittenden Green Project (CSO Rack 3), Project expected to be substantially complete by July 2020.
+Duane Green Project (CSO Rack 3) was awarded and the contractor began on February 10,2020.
+Project costs incurred during the reporting period for all Kelly (CSO Rack 3) projects were approximately \$2,411,643.59 1.a.
+Rack 3 Develop and implement GI O&M Plans Submit O&M Plan in accordance with Exhibit 7, no later than August 30, 2020 The O&M Plan for the GI control measures was in the drafting process during this reporting period.
+It is expected to be submitted in advance of the deadline.
+2 Rack 5 and 7 Green Infrastructure and Sewer Separation (Per Exhibit 3) Bidding of Control Measure - October 31, 2015.
 Achievement of Full Operation - October 31, 2017.
 Construction Notice to Proceed was issued on June 21, 2016.
 Achievement of Full Operation occurred on October 26, 2017.
 Sub-final punch list is complete.
-Project costs incurred during the reporting period were approximately \$1,692,374.26
+Project costs incurred during the reporting period were approximately \$292,161.70

 Row # Control Measure Location Description Critical Milestones Progress During Reporting Period Costs Incurred During Reporting Period 3 Racks 10 and 11 Storage Basin(s) Bidding of Control Measure - June 30, 2018.
 Achievement of Full Operation - December 31, 2020.
 The Court entered the Second Amendment to the Consent Decree December 17, 2019 which increased the size of the storage basin from 2.5 to 4.5 MG.
 Construction Notice to Proceed was issued on September 24, 2018.
-Construction is ongoing Project costs incurred during the reporting period were approximately \$8,729,280.71 4 Rack 12 Storage Basin(s) Bidding of Control Measure - November 30, 2014.
+Construction is ongoing, substantial completion expected by August 2020.
+Project costs incurred during the reporting period were approximately \$5,565,581.91 4 Rack 12 Storage Basin(s) Bidding of Control Measure - November 30, 2014.
 Achievement of Full Operation - October 31, 2017.
 Construction Notice to Proceed was issued on May 29, 2015.
 Achievement of Full Operation occurred on October 30, 2017.
 Construction continues on remaining punch list items.
-Project costs incurred during the reporting period were approximately \$1,797,341.65 5 Rack 14 Storage Basin(s) Bidding of Control Measure - October 31, 2014.
+Project costs incurred during the reporting period were approximately \$2,937.80 5 Rack 14 Storage Basin(s) Bidding of Control Measure - October 31, 2014.
 Achievement of Full Operation - April 30, 2017.
 Project complete.
-All warranty work is complete.
 Achievement of Full Operation occurred on January 3, 2017.
-Project costs incurred during the reporting period were approximately \$627.16 6 Rack 15 Storage Basin(s) Bidding of Control Measure - November 30, 2013.
+No costs were incurred during the reporting period.
+6 Rack 15 Storage Basin(s) Bidding of Control Measure - November 30, 2013.
 Achievement of Full Operation - October 31, 2015.
 Project complete.
-Final pay application was processed, and loan was closed.
 Project placed in service on October 30, 2015.
 Achievement of Full Operation occurred on February 17, 2016.
 No costs were incurred during the reporting period.